Symphony No. 6 (Tchaikovsky): Dedication and suggested programs

-Tchaikovsky specialist David Brown suggests that the symphony deals with the power of Fate in life and death.
-This programme would not only be similar to those suggested for the Fourth and Fifth Symphonies, but also parallels a programme suggested by Tchaikovsky for his unfinished Symphony in E♭.
+Tchaikovsky specialist David Brown suggests that the symphony deals with the power of fate in life and death.
+This program would not only be similar to those suggested for the Fourth and Fifth Symphonies but also parallels a program Tchaikovsky suggested for his unfinished Symphony in E♭.
 That program reads, "The ultimate essence ... of the symphony is Life.
-First part – all impulse, passion, confidence, thirst for activity.
-Must be short (the finale death – result of collapse).
+First part—all impulse, passion, confidence, thirst for activity.
+Must be short (the finale death—result of collapse).
 Second part love: third disappointments; fourth ends dying away (also short)."

-Simon Karlinsky, a composer and professor of Slavic languages and literature at UC Berkeley and "an expert on homosexuality in pre-Soviet culture", wrote in the gay literary magazine Christopher Street in 1988 that in 1941 a musician friend of his youth called Alex, who had spent several months associating with the painter Pavel Tchelitchew, told him an oral tradition that Tchelitchew had heard from the composer's brother Modest, told to him by Tchaikovsky himself.
-According to this, what Karlinsky himself calls "poorly remembered hearsay", the secret programme of the symphony is about love between men: the search for it, from the beginning of the first movement; finding it, in the romantic andante theme (measure 89); and the attacks of a hostile world on it, in the agitated allegro vivo passage that follows (measure 161); and escape from that, in the return to the love theme (andante come prima, measure 305).
+Simon Karlinsky, a composer and professor of Slavic languages and literature at UC Berkeley and "expert on homosexuality in pre-Soviet culture", wrote in the gay literary magazine Christopher Street in 1988 that in 1941 a musician friend of his youth named Alex, who had spent several months associating with the painter Pavel Tchelitchew, told him something Tchelitchew had heard from Tchaikovsky's brother Modest, told to him by Tchaikovsky himself.
+According to this "poorly remembered hearsay" (Karlinsky's words), the symphony's secret program is about love between men: the search for it, from the beginning of the first movement; finding it, in the romantic andante theme (measure 89); the attacks of a hostile world on it, in the agitated allegro vivo passage that follows (measure 161); and escape from that, in the return to the love theme (andante come prima, measure 305).
 The last movement, Karlinsky was told, is an elegy for a dead lover.